bl33h/languageDesign/README.md

 - Simulation: Simulates the operation of the DFA on input strings, determining whether the strings are accepted by the automaton.

 ## How To Use
-To clone and run this application, you'll need [Git](https://git-scm.com), [Python](https://www.python.org/downloads/) and  [Graphviz](https://graphviz.org)installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), [Python](https://www.python.org/downloads/) and  [Graphviz](https://graphviz.org) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository